fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

 Apple requires that your package is a distribution package.
 Verify that the package is a distribution package:

-1. Run the following commands to expand you package and look at the files in the expanded folder:
+1. Run the following commands to expand your package and look at the files in the expanded folder:

   ```bash
   $ pkgutil --expand package.pkg expanded-package